nathanecross/seapipe/README.md

 and power spectral analyses.

 It pulls functions from a range of other open source packages, including:
-Wonambi, MNE specparam (fooof) and Tensorpac
+Wonambi, YASA, MNE, specparam (fooof) and Tensorpac

 It offers a simple and intuitive, yet fully customisable API.
 The major advantage of seapipe is that it can be deployed on full,